sara-sabr/ITStrategy/presentations/en/2019-11-05-CIOEC-Mandate.md

 ### 1. Work in the open to avoid rework

-- Use a GIT-based version control system for all software
+- Use a GIT-based version control system for all software development
 - Expose work in progress to other teams

 Note: